Tom John

 Thomas James John (born 22 March 1995) is a Welsh footballer.

 Career

 John was born in Port Talbot, Wales.
 He started his career in the youth team of Hereford United, and was one of five signed on a scholarship by John Layton.
 He made his professional debut for the club in a League Cup second-round tie against Aston Villa in a 2–0 defeat, replacing Stuart Fleetwood in the final minute.

+Following his release from Hereford United, John retired from playing football.

+In 2017, he joined Southampton academy as their schoolboys strength and conditioning lead.

+After five years at Southampton, in 2023, he joined Arsenal as their lead academy performance coach for the age ranges of under-9 to under-16.